saurabytes/MonarchMoneyTrendReport/README.md

 Finally, Refresh/Reload the Monarch Money webpage and select **Settings / Display** in Monarch to configure the Tweaks.

 Please read each option carefully before turning it on/off to fully understand what it does.
+Tampermonkey is  used by over 10 million users and GitHub has over 100 million accounts world-wide.

 Enjoy!